zachmdsi/itsy/README.md

   // Create a new itsy instance. itsy := itsy.New()

-  // Add a resource.
+  // Add a post resource.
-  helloResource := &HelloWorldResource{}
-  helloResource.AddLink(itsy.A("/home", "Home"))
+  postResource := &PostResource{Title: "My First Post", Body: "This is my first blog post."}
-  itsy.Add(http.MethodGet, "/hello/:name", helloResource)
+  itsy.Add(http.MethodGet, "/post/:title", postResource)

-  // Add a home resource.
+  // Add a comment resource.
-  homeResource := &HomeResource{}
-  homeResource.AddLink(itsy.A("/hello/John", "Say Hello to John")) itsy.Add(http.MethodGet, "/home", homeResource)
+  commentResource := &CommentResource{Author: "John Doe", Text: "Great post!"}
+  commentResource.AddLink(itsy.A("/post/My%20First%20Post", "Back to Post")) itsy.Add(http.MethodGet, "/comments", commentResource)

   // Start the server.
   itsy.Run(":8080")
 }
 ```

-In this example, we have two resources: HelloWorldResource and HomeResource.
-The HelloWorldResource is parameterized to accept a name and returns a personalized greeting.
-It also includes a link back to the home page.
-The HomeResource includes a link to say hello to "John".
-This demonstrates how you can create interconnected resources with itsy.
+In this example, a GET request to /post/My%20First%20Post would return the blog post titled "My First Post", along with a link to view its comments.
+A GET request to /comments?post=My%20First%20Post would return a comment by "John Doe", along with a link back to the post it belongs to.

 ## Contributing